-Why the ‘S’ in ESG is getting attention
+Why the ‘S’ in ESG is still in focus

-Heightened awareness of social injustice and social equality could help to drive wider acceptance of sustainable and impact investing
+In our view, social factors will remain top of mind in the post-crisis world and could help to drive wider acceptance of sustainable and impact investing

-What’s more, growing evidence suggests that companies that have a strong focus on the health of their employees and the communities they serve may outperform those that don’t, Norman adds.
-“We believe that the potential for above-average returns lies with those companies that are having a positive impact on their communities,” she says.
+On the heels of a global pandemic that helped demonstrate the urgency for a more diverse, equitable and inclusive world, increasingly “investors are interested in issues such as economic mobility and how companies treat their workers,” notes Norman.
+“Social factors will likely become imperative for corporations if they are to create long-term value for shareholders and stakeholders.”
+What’s more, growing evidence suggests that companies with a strong focus on the health of their employees and the communities they serve may outperform1 those that don’t, Norman adds.
+“We believe that the potential for above-average1 returns lies with those companies that are having a positive impact on their communities,” she says.

 “Social factors likely will become imperative for corporations if they are to create long-term value for shareholders and stakeholders.”

-In a post-coronavirus world, ESG considerations, with social issues chief among them, likely will remain a top priority for many companies and countries, with employee health (safety precautions, medical benefits, paid leave), along with diversity and inclusivity commitments commanding investor focus.
-We expect the societal trends and imperatives for corporations that have served as tailwinds in the last two years to sustainable investments to further the momentum for quality ESG disclosure more broadly.
+In a post-crisis world, ESG considerations, with social issues chief among them, likely will remain a top priority for many companies and countries, with employee health (safety precautions, medical benefits, paid leave), along with diversity and inclusivity commitments commanding investor focus.
+We expect the societal trends and imperatives for corporations that have served as tailwinds in recent years to sustainable investments to further the momentum for quality ESG disclosure more broadly.

-Below, Norman and Jonathan Kozy, managing director, senior macro strategy analyst in the Chief Investment Office for Merrill and Bank of America Private Bank, take a look at three key factors propelling the growth of social investing — and what investors can consider now.
+Below, Norman and Jonathan Kozy, managing director, senior macro strategy analyst in the Chief Investment Office for Merrill and Bank of America Private Bank, look at key factors propelling the growth of social investing — and what investors may consider now.

 “Millennial and Gen Z investors are especially attuned to the idea of stakeholder capitalism versus shareholder capitalism,” Norman says.
 While returns for shareholders remain important, stakeholder capitalism holds that businesses should be assessed on whether their actions also benefit their employees and the communities they serve as well as broader society and the environment.
 Rising interest in stakeholder capitalism in turn supports the idea that growing demand is expected for sustainable solutions and strategies in ESG-related investments overall.

-Investor demographics is also supportive of ESG flows, with Millennial and Gen Z investors more meaningfully aware and attuned to stakeholder capitalism versus shareholder.
-Per this generational cohort, a BlackRock1 survey found that investors planned to almost double their sustainable assets under management from 18% to an average of 35% by 2025.
-As a result of the accelerated adoption of ESG factors into the investment process seen in 2021 ($69.2 billion poured into U.S. sustainable investment funds),2 we expect growing demand for sustainable solutions and strategies, which in our view may offer a competitive risk-adjusted return profile within a traditional asset allocation framework.
+As investors increasingly allocate capital to environmental, social and governance (ESG) funds, managers have responded by launching new funds (534 sustainable funds were available to U.S. investors in 2021, up 36% from 2020)2.
+As a result of the accelerated adoption of ESG factors into the investment process ($69.2 billion poured into U.S. sustainable investment funds in 2021),2 we expect that demand for sustainable solutions and strategies will continue to grow, which in our view may offer a competitive risk-adjusted return profile within a traditional asset allocation framework.

 “Investors interested in factoring social issues into their choices can find a growing array of metrics on the progress industries and countries are making.”